Pizzaface/Alexa-Chromecast-Skill-2.0/README.markdown

 > Alexa, tell chromecast to play MKBHD

-> Alexa, tell chromecast to play The Big Lebwoski trailer
+> Alexa, tell chromecast to play The Big Lebowski trailer
 >
 > Alexa, tell chromecast to set the volume to 5